grumply/ef/README.md

 There's plenty left to do.
 If you're interested in joining the search for the best general-purpose language, jump in!

+Note: the name Ef comes from "Effect" or "endless forms" from Darwin's 'On the Origin of Species.'

 [1]: (PDF) [M. P. Ward's Language Oriented Programming](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.35.6369)